oceanprotocol-archive/dev-ocean/doc/security/preparation-security-audit.md

 Additional Details:

 * Travis is used as Continuous Integration pipeline: https://travis-ci.com/oceanprotocol/keeper-contracts
-* Security reports (mythril + securify) are generated automatically when merging to `develop` branch
+* Security reports (mythril + securify) are generated automatically when merging to `develop` branch.
+They will be stored [here](https://github.com/oceanprotocol/keeper-contracts-security-reports)
-* Project integrates ZeppelinOS for upgradability
+* Project integrates ZeppelinOS 2.0 for upgradability
 * Roles are managed using standard openzeppelin-eth project libraries
+* All contracts are Ownable to transfer ownership and leverage the `onlyOwner` modifier.
-* Project is using solidity 0.5
+* Project is using solidity 0.5.3

 #### MultiSig Wallet